ginbot86/DingoCharge-Shizuku/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Support
+Visit the [official GitHub repository](https://github.com/ginbot86/DingoCharge-Shizuku) for more information, or to file an issue/bug report.
+Additional information on how to use DingoCharge can be found on the [Wiki](https://github.com/ginbot86/DingoCharge-Shizuku/wiki) there.

-The author can be contacted via email at jasongin (at) jasongin (dot) com.
+If you do not have/want a GitHub account, the author can also be contacted via email at jasongin (at) jasongin (dot) com.
 No guarantees are provided that your email will necessarily be answered (in a timely manner), but a best-effort response can generally be anticipated.